Today's History Trivia for February 18

 2006 Richard Bright b.
 1937 American actor.
 Film: The Godfather (1972, Al Neri).

 2006 Bill Cowsill b.
 1948 (William Joseph Cowsill, Jr.), American singer, member of the singing family The Cowsills (They were the basis for TV's The Partridge Family).
-Music: The Rain The Park And Other Things (1967, #2).
+Music: The Rain The Park And Other Things (1967, #2) and the title song for the musical Hair (1969, #2).

 2001 Dale Earnhardt b.
 1951 (Ralph Dale Earnhardt, Sr.), American Hall of Fame racecar driver, known as "The Intimidator" for his aggressive driving style.
 He died in a last-lap crash during the 2001 Daytona 500.